mite-standard/.github/profile/README.md

 MITE (*Minimum Information about a Tailoring Enzyme*) is a community-driven database for the characterization of **tailoring enzymes**.
 These enzymes play important roles in the biosynthesis of secondary or specialized metabolites, naturally occuring molecules with strong biological activities, such as antibiotic properties.
 MITE summarizes **experimental data** on the **reactions and substrate specificities** of these tailoring enzymes in both human- and machine-readable form, using the **reaction SMARTS** chemical transformation language.
-THe MITE database can be used as knowledgebase, as parts catalog for synthetic biology, or for machine learning applications.
+The MITE database can be used as knowledgebase, as parts catalog for synthetic biology, or for machine learning applications.

 Interested?
 Check out our [website](https://mite.bioinformatics.nl/)!